Conturing/affinitree-py/README.md

 pip install affinitree
 ```

-Wheels are currently available for linux (x86_64).
+Wheels are currently available for Linux (x86_64).
 For other architectures, see [Build Wheels from Rust](#build-wheels-from-rust).

 # First Steps